-Evaporated milk is a central ingredient in baking, as it has the ability to add a creamy taste without the cream.
+A can of evaporated milk is a central ingredient in baking, as it has the ability to add a creamy taste without the cream.
 Evaporated milk is regular milk with the water taken out and is in many recipes, from pumpkin pie to fudge to even mashed potatoes.
 Shelf-stable, the canned milk can add caramelized flavor to dishes.
 It can also be used as a substitute for regular milk or even heavy cream, so learning to make homemade evaporated milk is a useful skill for all of your milk-related needs.

 When using evaporated milk as a replacement for regular milk, you should use an equal amount of water and evaporated milk.
 So if the recipe calls for 1 cup of milk, you'd use a 1/2 cup of evaporated milk and a 1/2 cup of water.
 As for heavy cream, you'd use the same amount of evaporated milk to replace heavy cream in a recipe.
-So, if the recipe calls for 1 cup of heavy cream, you'd use 1 cup of evaporated milk.
+So, if the recipe (say for ice cream) calls for 1 cup of heavy cream, you'd use 1 cup of evaporated milk.
 However, it should only be used in place of heavy whipping cream if the cream is a liquid ingredient in the recipe that won't be whipped, since evaporated milk doesn't whip well.

 On the other hand, you can also use other milks as a substitute for evaporated milk, so there are multiple avenues to take if you find yourself in need of this key ingredient.
-Some common evaporated milk substitutes are half and half, powdered milk, heavy cream, dairy-free nut milk and regular milk.
+Some common evaporated milk substitutes are half and half, powdered milk, heavy cream, dairy-free nut milk, and regular milk.
 However, some of these replacements will take some tinkering.
-For example, powdered milk will need to be rehydrated by adding water.
+For example, milk powder will need to be rehydrated by adding water.